monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 function *as though* reality operates in the standard way, without taking it literally.
 And something surprising happens when you do.

-When you finally cut through this thicket of unfounded assumptions about the nature of reality, you may have an experience that can genuinely be called "transcendent" -- in that it transcends every notion of reality you currently hold.
-In addition to seeing what you *don't* (and cannot) know, you also finally come into contact with what you *do* know -- and in a strange and delightful sense, always *have* known, somehow without realizing it.
+When you finally cut through this thicket of unfounded assumptions, you may have an experience that can genuinely be called "transcendent" -- in that it transcends every notion of reality you currently hold.
+And in addition to seeing what you *don't* (and cannot) know, you also finally come into contact with the one thing you *do* know -- and in a strange and delightful sense, have *always* known, somehow without realizing it.

 ## The Light